 If you experience any kind of discomfort when wearing certain types of clothes (pants, runner’s shorts, underwear that is too tight or too loose), or when participating in certain kinds of activities (running, jogging, cycling, exercising, etc.) labia reduction procedure may be the right procedure for you.
 After the recovery, women generally report less strain on the tissue down there, less soreness, and more comfort in their daily activities.

 In some cases, you may choose to couple a labiaplasty procedure with some other plastic surgery.
-Labiaplasty is commonly coupled with a Mummy Makeover Procedure after one or more pregnancies when the tissues have been stretched for longer periods of time.
+Labiaplasty is commonly coupled with Post Pregnancy Procedures (after one or more pregnancies) when the tissues have been stretched for longer periods of time.

 In cases where labiaplasty is a procedure following an excessive weight-loss programme, labiaplasty is usually accompanied by Body Lifting and Contouring Surgery for Massive Weight Loss Patients.
 Again, consult with your surgeon, Dr Mark Doyle on any doubts you may have.
 Dr Doyle will lead you through the entire process – from determining which exact procedures are the best in your case to the recovery period.